 Preparation for Examinations

-The Written Examination intends to test a candidate's cognitive knowledge.
+The purpose of the Written Examination is to test a candidate's cognitive knowledge.
 Review the Examination Blueprint against the Content Outline to understand where to focus your studies.

-- Be advised that candidates did not find commercial review courses helpful in preparation for the Written Examination.
+- Be advised that candidates have reported that they did not find commercial review courses helpful in preparation for the Written Examination.

 - Be advised that other test takers may type loudly at the test center.
 Sound-reducing headphones are supplied by the test center staff.

 - Candidates are welcome to bring their own ear plugs.

 - Candidates may also bring food or beverages to be stored in the locker.

 Pledge of Ethical Behavior:

 - It is of great importance for the Board to ensure the confidentiality of all examination content and to promote a culture of ethical behavior by its candidates and diplomates.